You've been accepted—congratulations!

 Here you’ll find all the information you’ll need to prepare for your first year on campus.

-Once you have submitted your tuition deposit, your next step is to register for courses!
+Once you have submitted your tuition deposit, you will be eligible to register for courses.
+New student registration appointments will begin in late May.

 Every student is assigned an academic advisor who will work with you throughout your time at Bushnell.
 First year students will also be part of a First Year Seminar course your first semester, led by a faculty and staff member.
 You can expect to hear from them over the summer.